nguyendhst/HK231-Specialized-Project/README.md

 ## Project Goals

-The expected outcome of this project is a functional low-code platform that simplifies and automates the management of promotion campaigns.
-It should provide a user-friendly interface, seamless data integration, robust security features, and flexible deployment options.
+The expected outcome of this project is a MVP product that simplifies and automates the management of promotion campaigns.
 The platform should be able to handle the following tasks:

 - **Campaign management**: Marketing teams can run promotion campaign which involves managing advertising messages, budgets, validity time and benefits for targeted segments of customers.
 A Low-Code GUI is expected to be provided to allow users to create and manage these campaigns.